 For many people, comprehensive planning helps reduce costly mistakes and improves decision-making, especially when taxes, retirement income, and long-term goals intersect.
 The result is often greater clarity, stronger integration, and fewer unexpected outcomes.

-Investment management in Fresno, CA focuses on building and maintaining a financial portfolio.
+Investment management in Fresno, CA primarily involves managing and adjusting a financial portfolio.
 In contrast, financial planning goes beyond investments to include income management, tax strategy, insurance analysis, retirement planning, and estate planning.
 Comprehensive planning brings those pieces together into one strategy.

 Should I work with a fiduciary financial planner?